I was married to my first husband for 14 years, until he died. I got married again for another 18 years, until the seco...Read more

-Social Security's Benefits for Spouses
+Social Security's Benefits for Spouses and Survivors

 Social Security doesn't just pay retirement benefits to retired workers; in some circumstances, it also provides benefits to a worker's spouse or ex-spouse and to a deceased worker's surviving spouse.
-Here are the ins and outs of spouse and survivor benefits.
+Here are the ins and outs of spousal and survivor benefits.

 If you begin collecting your spousal benefit before your full retirement age, your spousal benefit will be permanently reduced.
 But if your spouse retires early, but you wait until your full retirement age, you will still receive benefits based on one-half of his or her full retirement benefit.